Staff

 As the Climate Resilience Specialist at Climate Smart Missoula, Susan focuses on helping the Missoula community adapt to the impacts of climate change.
 Her work centers around wildfire smoke and health education and outreach; extreme heat preparedness planning; and now urban forestry!
 Susan is excited to take the lead on the Trees for Missoula program by addressing urban forestry efforts through the lens of climate change.
 She believes that building and maintaining a healthy urban forest is one of the best ways communities can be resilient to heat, extreme weather events, and other climate impacts.

 Susan graduated with her MS in Environmental Studies in 2022 from the University of Montana, where she focused on ethnobotany, Traditional Ecological Knowledge, and environmental justice.
 She has lived in Missoula since 2013 and since then has worked as an herbalist and plant educator, spending a lot of time teaching and learning about Western Montana’s flora.
 Susan continues to learn about the many aspects of Missoula’s history, cultures, politics, and the natural environment — and how they are all interconnected.
-As she takes on the work of urban forestry, Susan is eager to continue working with plants in a slightly different capacity!
+Now in her urban forestry efforts, Susan enjoys working with plants in a slightly different capacity!

 KAREN SIPPY